CDSoft/hcalc/README.md

 ### Automatic type conversion

 Number types are automatically converted in a way to preserve the best precision.
-Integers are prefered to rational numbers and rational numbers are prefered to floating point numbers.
+Integers are preferred to rational numbers and rational numbers are preferred to floating point numbers.

     : 1+2/3
     =       5/3